LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Related Work

-0.05in \textbf{Latency Measurements:} \citeauthor{fezeu2023depth}~\cite{fezeu2023depth} evaluate the latency of several commercial mmWave implementations, achieving sub-millisecond round trip latency under optimal conditions.
+Fezeu et al.~\cite{fezeu2023depth} evaluate the latency of several commercial mmWave implementations, achieving sub-millisecond round-trip latency under optimal conditions.
 However, they note that sub-millisecond latency is only achieved in \SI{4.4}{\percent} of packets, severely violating the reliability constraint.
-In the sub-\SI{6}{\giga\hertz} bands, \citeauthor{wirth20165g}~\cite{wirth20165g} propose a PHY layer solution for 5G that achieves low latency.
+In the sub-\SI{6}{\giga\hertz} bands, Wirth et al.~\cite{wirth20165g} propose a PHY layer solution for 5G that achieves low latency.
 However, since this work predates the 5G standards, it does not incorporate the standard specifications, particularly those concerning scheduling and protocol latency, which can significantly increase the overall latency.
 Joint work by Nokia and Sennheiser focusing on professional audio applications~\cite{NokiaSennheiser} achieves a minimum DL latency of approximately \SI{0.8}{\milli\s} for a single UE, going higher in steps of \SI{0.5}{\milli\s} in case of retransmission.
 This work, however, only supports single-user point-to-point communication using a hardware-accelerated platform, of which the scalability is limited.